 Looking for an unusual name for your new male dog?
 Celtic history and legend provide a rich pantheon of untapped dog names.
-But remember, names may have the power of a self-fulfilling prophecy, so choose your dog’s name wisely.
-Here is a list of strong Irish and Scottish names from myth and legend for dogs of all sizes, breeds and colors.
+But, remember, names may have the power of self-fulfilling prophecy, so choose your dog’s name wisely.
+Here is a list of strong Irish and Scottish names from myth and legend for dogs of all sizes, breeds, and colors.

-Angus — Both Irish and Scottish, Angus was the Celtic god of Love, Beauty and Dreams.
-Derived from Old Irish, “Oengus” it means exceptional strength, unique choice, chosen one and unique strength.
-His tale and those of his many loves has been told for over 5000 years in Irish Mythology.
+1. Angus: Both Irish and Scottish, Angus was the Celtic god of Love, Beauty and Dreams.
+Derived from Old Irish, “Oengus” it means exceptional strength, unique choice, chosen one, and unique strength.
+His tale and those of his many loves has been told for over 5,000 years in Irish mythology.

-Arawn - Celtic God - Mythical King of the Underworld.
+2. Arawn: A Celtic god, a mythical king of the underworld.
 A good name for a dark dog.

-Lugh – Celtic God of the sun and lightening.
-Strong and radiant, he is master of all skills including carpentry, masonry, Druidry and poetry.
+5. Lugh: Celtic God of the sun and lightning.
+Strong and radiant, he is master of all skills, including carpentry, masonry, Druidry, and poetry.
 He is also a smith of precious metals and a doctor of healing.
-Call your dog Big Lugh if you want to call forth the characteristics of Discipline, Strength and Courage.
+Call your dog Big Lugh if you want to call forth the characteristics of Discipline, Strength, and Courage.

-Fáilinis - The treasured hound of Lugh (see description above), he was invincible in battle; he caught every wild beast he encountered, and could transform the running water he bathed in into wine.
+6. Fáilinis: The treasured hound of Lugh (see description above), he was invincible in battle; he caught every wild beast he encountered, and he could transform the running water he bathed in into wine.
 He was used as a guard dog and provided the gods an endless source of wine.
 Name your dog Failinis if you’re looking for a guard or hunting dog that likes to party.

 Names of Legendary Scottish and Irish Kings

-Conall – Means “Strong Wolf” in Gaelic.
+11. Conall: Means “Strong Wolf” in Gaelic.
 Used by both the Scottish and Irish, this is the name of several characters in Irish legend as a mythic warrior and also a legendary king.
-Use this name for Wolfhounds, Huskies and Malamutes.
+Use this name for Wolfhounds, Huskies, and Malamutes.

-Duff or Dubh– Scottish –meaning “dark.”
+12. Duff or Dubh: Scottish, meaning “dark.”
 A King of Scotland, he reigned a brief 5 years until his murder.
 It is said that his body was hidden beneath a bridge, and that the sun did not shine until his body had been recovered.
 It is now known that an eclipse of the sun occurred at the same time as the day of his recorded death, confirming the veracity of the legend of his life and death.
-A great choice for a powerful dark dog like a Rottie, Newfie or Dobbie.
+A great choice for a powerful dark dog like a Rottie, Newfie, or Dobbie.

-Duncan – Scottish meaning “brown warrior.”
-The name of two Scottish kings including one featured in Macbeth.
+13. Duncan: Scottish meaning “brown warrior.”
+The name of two Scottish kings, including one featured in Macbeth.
 A good choice for terriers and German breeds.

-Niels or Naill – Meaning “champion.”
+14. Niels or Naill: Meaning “champion.”
 Derived from Niall of the Nine Hostages, the greatest of the Irish High Kings; he lived in the 5th century.
 The nine hostages were royal hostages sent as tributes to the high king.
-They included one from each of the 5 Irish provinces and one each from Scotland, the Saxons, the Britons and the Franks.
+They included one from each of the 5 Irish provinces and one each from Scotland, the Saxons, the Britons, and the Franks.
 St. Patrick was also brought to Ireland as a captive during the 9th year of Niall’s reign.
 Name your dog Niels or Naill if you want him to be a supreme champion.

 Gentle Giants: Meaningful Irish and Scottish Names for Strong Dogs

-Dermid – Scottish – Means without envy.
-Variations include Dermot, Derry and Diarmad.
+17. Dermid: Scottish, means without envy.
+Variations include Dermot, Derry, and Diarmad.
 Use this name for a gentle giant.

-Seumas — (pronounced SHAY-muhs) means the "the supplanter" or "substitute"; it is the Gaelic form of James.
+19. Seumas: This is pronounced SHAY-muhs, and it means the "the supplanter" or "substitute;" it is the Gaelic form of James.
 Name you dog Seumas if you find your new canine companion has taken over the household!

-Simeon — A Hebrew name long used in Scotland and associated with Clan Fraser means "listener"; Variations include Simon, Symon and nicknames include Sim, Sym, Syme.
+20. Simeon: A Hebrew name long used in Scotland and associated with Clan Fraser, it means "listener."
+Variations include Simon and Symon, and nicknames include Sim, Sym, and Syme.
 If you want your new dog to be an obedient dog that listens carefully, name your dog Simon or Simeon.

 More Male Dog Name Ideas